Cold Yogurt Green Fruit Soup Recipe

 Posted on 9th of April, 2010 by Lévana

-The mixture of soy milk and citrus juice results in that curdled texture and tangy flavor we look for in yogurt and buttermilk, and best of all, it is pareve, which means it’s a surefire hit in dairy-free meals (it goes without saying that if you would like to make this soup dairy, just use plain yogurt: In this case no citrus juice).
+In this Cold Yogurt green fruit soup, the mixture of soy milk and citrus juice results in that curdled texture and tangy flavor we look for in yogurt and buttermilk, and best of all, it is pareve, which means it’s a surefire hit in dairy-free meals (it goes without saying that if you would like to make this soup dairy, just use plain yogurt: In this case no citrus juice).
 Just look in my book Levana Cooks Dairy-Free and see all the wonderful stuff I whip up with non-dairy products the natural way!

 This soup is wonderfully refreshing, and so pretty, a summer soup winner.
 No cooking!
 For optimal results, fold in the reserved diced fruit just before serving.
 The flavor match (honeydew, kiwi, mint, green apples, green grapes) is unbeatable.
 We want to leave this soup pale green, so no extraneous additions like red or yellow fruit please.

 4 cups soy milk (Dairy: 4 cups plain yogurt, and no lemon juice)